chef-boneyard/chef-rfc/new/node_state_separation.md

 Any change to the underlying node object will need to be sent to Solr for indexing.

+## Thanks

+This was liberally stolen and plagiarized from John Keiser's work:  https://gist.github.com/jkeiser/6628674

 ## Copyright

 This work is in the public domain.
 In jurisdictions that do not allow for this,